Some self-help tips and lifestyle changes can relieve symptoms of urinary incontinence.

 Cut down on alcohol

-Alcohol is a diuretic, which makes you urinate more often.
+Alcohol is a diuretic, which makes you pee more often.
 Cutting down may help incontinence symptoms.

 Drink plenty of water